mcreekmore/mcreekmore/README.md

 - stateful and stateless components
 - Android and iOS app configuration and build processes

-Deprecated once I started full-time after graduating college.
+Deprecated once I graudated college and then started full-time as a web developer for Credit Suisse.

 ## [creekmore.io](https://creekmore.io/#/)